 I will be happy to help you with the solutions to the problems when you run into difficulty.
 You can come to my office, or send me an e-mail message.
-I will be available in my office from 10am to 2pm the day before a problem set is due and the day before a test.
+I will be available in my office from 10am to noon on Mondays and Wednesdays.
+My teaching assistant Ellen Chinn will be available for one hour on Thursday evenings.